 The first half of the film is ostensibly a story about a cult and two ex-members reuniting with the group after several years.
 The story seems to be heading towards the cliche arc taken by a number of other films about cults – see the likes of Servants of Twilight (1991), Breaking the Waves (1996), Believers (2007), End of the Line (2007), The Reaping (2007) and The Invitation (2015) – where we are introduced to a cult (usually of the doomsday variety), become horrified at their activities before an abrupt twist ending that pulls back and reveals that their prophecies were right all along.

-What makes the film work is its uncanniness.
+What makes The Endless work is its sense of uncanniness.
 There is the intensely weird scene where Justin follows a trail into the woods, the sky seems to momentarily black out and then he finds himself surrounded by a circle of photos, while a tree casually collapses in the background.
 Upon his return to camp, he later sees there are now two moons in the sky.
-A dive into the lake produces a box containing more photos that appear to have been shot by someone looking down from above.
+Later a dive into the lake produces a box containing more photos that appear to have been taken by someone looking down from above.
 A hut in the midst of the trail mysteriously vanishes and reappears.
 Later Justin comes across a man in a tent who is caught in a loop where he bloodily bashes his head into the wall before everything repeats itself over.

 In another eerie scene, Aaron walks away from the camp, passes one of the markers, is followed by Callie Hernandez who walks up to where he is standing but can no longer see him or he her as both look out unaware of the other standing only a couple of feet away.
 Aaron comes across a caravan and finds a film projector playing recent scenes of him onto a sheet on the clothesline.
 He leaves only for an invisible force to abruptly toss the projector over the side of the cliff and halfway across the vast plain below.
 The film settles for an upbeat resolution but becomes far more uncanny in its low key way than major studio productions do with ten times the budget.